hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 * **Value Type:** A string-keyed map of values.

-The `config` value within the [resource namespace](##namespace-resources-data-sources) is a map of key-value pairs that directly map to Terraform config keys and values.
+The `config` value within the [resource namespace](#namespace-resources-data-sources) is a map of key-value pairs that directly map to Terraform config keys and values.

-As a consequence of the mapping of this key to raw Terraform configuration, complex structures within Terraform configuration are grouped _per-instance_ as they are represented within the actual configuration itself.
-This has implications when defining policy correctly.
-This applies to all complex structures - lists, sets, and maps.
+-> **With Terraform 0.11 or earlier**, if the config value is defined as an expression (and not a static value), the value will be in its raw, non-interpolated string. **With Terraform 0.12 or later**, any non-static values (such as interpolated strings) are not present and [`references`](#value-references) should be used instead.

 As an example, consider the following resource block: